rook/rook/Documentation/ceph-nfs-crd.md

 * `pool`: The pool where ganesha recovery backend and supplemental configuration objects will be stored
 * `namespace`: The namespace in `pool` where ganesha recovery backend and supplemental configuration objects will be stored

+> **NOTE**: Don't use EC pools for NFS because ganesha uses omap in the recovery objects and grace db.
+EC pools do not support omap.

 ## EXPORT Block Configuration

 All daemons within a cluster will share configuration with no exports defined, and that includes a RADOS object via: